klown/personal-data-server/doc/dataModel.md

 # Data Model

-This documentation describes the evolving of the data model used in the [GPII project](https://wiki.gpii.net/w/Main_Page).
+This documentation describes the evolution of the data model used in the [GPII project](https://wiki.gpii.net/w/Main_Page).
-This data model was implemented using CouchDB and was planned to migrate to Postgres.
+This data model was implemented using CouchDB but the plan is to migrate to Postgres.

 Diagrams below are drawn using [Entity Relationship Model](https://en.wikipedia.org/wiki/Entity–relationship_model).
 Arrows are used to express cardinality where a single line indicates "one single", and the crow's foot indicates "one